Trusted WordPress tutorials, when you need them most.

 • Server Problems: Issues on your web hosting server can sometimes cause unexpected behaviors, including getting stuck in maintenance mode.

-That said, let’s look at different ways to fix the WordPress stuck in maintenance mode error.
+That said, we’ll share different ways to fix the WordPress stuck in maintenance mode error.
+Here’s what we’ll cover in this guide – you can use the jump links to go directly to any section:

 Fixing WordPress Stuck in Maintenance Mode

-Now that you understand the reasons for this error, a simple way of resolving this error is to delete the .maintenance file.
+Now that you understand the reasons for this error, the simplest way to resolve it is to delete the .maintenance file.

 The .maintenance file location is usually in the root directory of your website.
 You can access it using an FTP client or File Manager from your hosting provider’s cPanel.